 HRAs empower nonprofit owners to offer quality health benefits on a tight budget.
 Rather than suffering through high costs and annual rate hikes, HRAs allow nonprofit owners to set a specific budget that they can count on month-to-month and year-to-year.

 Another substantial advantage HRAs have for nonprofit organizations is their flexibility.
 Each employee can use the benefit differently and can even sign up for an individual insurance plan that meets their unique healthcare needs.
+With the individual health insurance plan of their choice and an HRA, you can give your employees access to health services in their area no matter where they live.

 Nonprofit organizations typically employ people with a strong dedication to the group's mission.
 Employees often span several demographics, including age, marital status, insurance status, and even the state they live in.
 No matter how your team varies, a single HRA can work for all of them as long as they are W-2 employees.

-Fast and easy to administer
+Quick and easy to administer

 Finally, HRAs are quick and easy to set up and administer monthly, especially if you utilize an automated software solution like PeopleKeep.
 With our software services to help you make reimbursements and our award-winning customer support team to answer your questions, you'll only need a few minutes every month to administer your own HRA.

 Time-saving tools like those available with PeopleKeep are beneficial for nonprofit directors who often wear many hats, leaving them with little extra time to spend researching and administering employee benefits.
-In fact, 84% of the nonprofit owners we surveyed found that having a software provider to help administer their benefit was very or extremely important to their organization.

 Alternatives to HRAs

-In addition, because HRAs provide tax-free reimbursements for medical expenses, including individual health insurance premiums, employees must account for their HRA allowance and any premium tax credits they receive.
+In addition, because HRAs provide tax-free reimbursements for medical care expenses, including individual health insurance premiums, employees must account for their HRA allowance and any premium tax credits they receive.

 With a QSEHRA, this means reducing tax credits by the amount of your QSEHRA allowance.
 If you offer an ICHRA to your workers, they'll have to choose between their ICHRA or tax credits if the ICHRA isn't considered affordable.

 HRAs and health stipends are great options for nonprofit organizations struggling with the costs, time requirements, and other limitations of group health plans.
+With these alternatives to traditional group health insurance, you can provide personalized benefits to employees without breaking the bank due to rate increases.

 With an HRA, you can control the benefits costs, provide value to employees regardless of your organization's size or budget, and outsource administration requirements to a software provider.